coleifer/peewee/docs/peewee/playhouse.rst

 Signal support
 --------------

-Models with hooks for signals (a-la django) are provided in ``extras.signals``.
+Models with hooks for signals (a-la django) are provided in ``playhouse.signals``.
-To use the signals, you will need all of your project's models to be a subclass of ``extras.signals.Model``, which overrides the necessary methods to provide support for the various signals.
+To use the signals, you will need all of your project's models to be a subclass of ``playhouse.signals.Model``, which overrides the necessary methods to provide support for the various signals.

 .. highlight:: python
 .. code-block:: python

-    from extras.signals import Model, connect, post_save
+    from playhouse.signals import Model, connect, post_save

     class MyModel(Model):